NASW Resources for Starting a New Private Practice

 In terms of incorporating a business, the following web article outlines the 3 major reasons to incorporate: https://www.thecounselorscoach.com/practice-business-building-ideas-counselor-blog/thoughts-on-incorporating-your-private-practice.

-However, note that throughout the written material, NASW strongly suggests that practitioners contact professional legal and financial experts to answer questions related to their personal and professional goals and needs, and to assist in planning and implementing a new business.
+However, please note that throughout the written materials, NASW strongly encourages practitioners to consult with qualified legal and financial professionals to address questions related to their individual goals and needs, and to support the planning and implementation of a new business.